mazeyqian/go-gin-gee/README.md

 # go-gin-gee

-Gee provides several services for everyday work.
-The project is based on Gin [1], and the structure refers to ProjectLayout [3].
-In addition, some daily scripts in the folder Scripts depend on Script [4], which can be used by the command `run`.
+Gee is a project that provides several services for everyday work.
+The project is based on Gin [1], and follows the ProjectLayout [3] structure.
+In addition, some daily scripts in the folder `scripts` depend on Script [4], which can be used by the command `run`.

 **Table of Contents**